zaun/entity-sprite-engine/docs/entitycomponent.md

 - `rects` → a **proxy collection** of `Rect` objects (read-only reference)

 ### Rects Proxy API
-The `rects` property is a proxy table with array-like access and methods:
+The `rects` property provides array-like access and methods:

 - `count` → number of rects (read-only)
 - `add(rect)` → adds a rect to the collider